Project Title

 Granting physician access

-When a user decides to approve access for when a physician makes this request, I use an in-app prompt with a subtle animation to reaffirm the user's action.
+When a user grants access to a physician's request, an in-app prompt with a subtle animation is employed to reaffirm the user's action.

 Reducing data entry errors